-Maximum Distributable Amount: The Maximum Distributable Amount is an amount determined in accordance with Article 141 of the CRD IV or other provisions of the Relevant Rules, in particular the CRD IV and the BRRD (or any provision of French law transposing or implementing the CRD IV and/or the BRRD), based on whether (i) certain capital buffers are maintained by the Group on top of capital requirements and transitional TLAC requirements (and as from January 1, 2022, fully-loaded TLAC requirements and MREL intermediate requirements) and (ii) as from January 1, 2023, certain leverage buffers are maintained by the Group on top of leverage ratio requirements.
+The Maximum Distributable Amount is an amount determined in accordance with Article 141 of the CRD IV or other provisions of the Relevant Rules, in particular the CRD IV and the BRRD (or any provision of French law transposing or implementing the CRD IV and/or the BRRD), based on whether (i) certain capital buffers are

+Maximum Distributable Amount: maintained by the Group on top of capital requirements and fullyloaded TLAC requirements and MREL intermediate requirements and (ii) as from January 1, 2023, certain leverage buffers are maintained by the Group on top of leverage ratio requirements.
 If any such buffer is not maintained, the Maximum Distributable Amount will generally be equal to a percentage of the current period's net income, group share, with the percentage depending on the extent to which the relevant capital ratios are below the capital buffer levels.